crashtherobotsite/crashtherobotsite/about.md

 ## Contact Us ##
 Need a science writer, robotics consultant, or have an idea for a post?
 Want to submit a post?
 Contact us at [therobotcrashers@gmail.com](mailto:therobotcrashers@gmail.com).

+## The Robot Reading Levels ##
+This is a technical blog, but everyone can love robots!
+With that in mind:

+Robot Reading Level: General
+No mathematics or industry knowledge needed.
+Pop culture snippets, ethics discussions, and personal opinions about robots.

+Robot Reading Level: Tech Savvy
+Contains high school level physics or algebra and basic engineering concepts.
+Detailed legal discussions using technical definitions may ensue.

+Robot Reading Level: Engineer or Maker
+Posts contain source code, the word "Bayesian" in any context, detailed algorithmic descriptions, and other fun stuff appropriate for a Maker, a designer, an engineer, or an adventurous robotics student.

+Robot Reading Level: Robotics Academic
+Reviews and responses to content from technical journals or robotics conferences.
+Warning: Here be thesis dragons!